 Forty percent of our former residents are women, including the first woman in Wisconsin to graduate from a general surgery program.
-Our graduates have an exceptional record of 100 percent pass rate for their written and oral boards on the first attempt over the past five years.
+Our graduates have an exceptional record of 100 percent pass rate for their written examination and 88% percent pass rate for their oral examination on the first attempt over the past three years.
 In comparison, the national average is 94 and 81 percent, respectively.
 This reflects our faculty's commitment to teaching and an impressive clinical experience throughout residency.

 Our focus is to train surgeons who are excellent clinicians and understand the basic science behind surgical procedures.
 Our attending staff is available to answer questions and value the close working relationships with residents and medical students.
 The teaching atmosphere is nurturing rather than adversarial, a milieu we believe prepares better doctors and enhances superior patient care.
 We offer lectures, small group discussions and interactive conferences in which attending and resident physicians discuss cases.
 We have a long standing history of utilizing simulation to adjunct team-based and technical skills training.
 The Cleary Surgical Techniques Training Laboratory originally opened in 1995 and offered routine simulation experiences.
 In 2012, we opened the Integrated Center for Education and Conference Center with new laparoscopic towers, a mock operating room, mannequin simulators and up-to-date connectivity to further our dedication to simulation-based training.
 Residents gain opportunities for additional practice in laparoscopy, trauma, surgical stapling, fresh cadaver labs, robotics, team-based activities, communication assessments and other surgical techniques.